Opinion | The key difference between standing up for democracy in Ukraine and Taiwan

 Important as it is for the United States, and its allies, to stand up for democracy in Ukraine, their position is immeasurably strengthened because what they are resisting is also an attempt to redraw internationally recognized boundaries by force.

-Chinese aggression against Taiwan, by contrast, may someday show the West the price of treating this democracy’s sovereignty as an issue to be finessed indefinitely.
+Chinese aggression against Taiwan, by contrast, might someday show the West the price of treating this democracy’s sovereignty as an issue to be finessed indefinitely.